franciscoJefersonDev/electron-calculator/README.md

 # CALCULATOR

-## This is my calculator fot PCs with Operations System Linux.
+## This is my calculator for PCs with Operations System Linux.

 ## It was created with electron based on the web calculator (pwa).